loveencounterflow/pipedreams/README.md

   * `[` for **start-of-region datoms**,
   * `]` for **end-of-region datoms**.

+System-level events, in particular those without further payload data, are also called 'signals'; thus, `~collect` is a 'collect signal', and `[data` is a 'start-of-data signal'.
+Aggregate transforms such as `$collect()`, `$sort()` and so on listen to the signals of the same name, `~collect` and `~sort`: In the case of `$collect()`, a collect signal will trigger the sending of the collection as it looks at that point in time; likewise, `$sort()` will react to a sort signal by sending all buffered events in the configured ordering.

-Ordinarily, you will probably send around all your business data inside (the value property of) application-level data datoms (hence their name, also shortened to D-datoms); however, if you wish to do so, you can also set other properties of a datom object, or send data around inside of properties of start- or end-of-region datoms.
-The `<region` and `>region` events are intended to be used e.g. when parsing text with markup; say you want to turn a snippet of HTML like this:
+Normally, one will probably want to send around business data inside (the `value` property of) application-level data datoms (hence their name, also shortened to D-datoms); however, one can also set other properties of datom objects, or send data around using properties of start- or end-of-region datoms.

+Region events are intended to be used e.g. when parsing text with markup; say you want to turn a snippet of HTML like this:

 ```
 <document><div>Helo <em>world!</em></div></document>